ansible/ansible-builder/docs/porting_guides/porting_guide_v3.1.rst

 #.
 Comments (lines beginning with ``#``) are ignored.
 #.
 Any line from the requirements file that is not compliant with PEP508 causes a warning to be emitted and
    the line passed through to ``pip`` unmodified.
-It is not recommended to depend on this behavior, as we it can change suddenly between ``pip`` releases, and can cause other problems with dependency resolution.
+It is not recommended to depend on this behavior, as it can change suddenly between ``pip`` releases, and can cause other problems with dependency resolution.

-The passthrough of non-PEP508 compliant lines may expose issues that were hidden by the, version 3.0 dependency sanitizer, which often silently ignored and removed them.
+The passthrough of non-PEP508 compliant lines may expose issues that were hidden by the version 3.0 dependency sanitizer, which often silently ignored and removed them.

 Dependency Sanitization